 In order to ensure the safety of its users, the Poisson Blanc Regional Park may restrict access to the reservoir when surrounding or weather conditions compromise the safety of its campers and its team.
 The reason is simple, it is our team that will be deployed to rescue you if you are in danger.
 The safety guidelines are the same regardless of the client’s level of outdoor experience.

 The Poisson Blanc reservoir is 23 km long and can reach from 4 to 5 km of width in somes areas.
 Wind corridors can be created and bring challenges sometimes comparable to navigation at sea.
 Therefore, it’s always preferable to stay close to the banks and to stick together in order to minimize the dangers.

 If a thunderstorm occurs during your stay, it’s important to immediately reach dry land.
 Avoid huddling under one tent and stay away from peaks and elevated and open areas.
 It’s best to spread out in the forest to reduce the risk of multiple injuries.
 Wear adequate clothing to face the storm.
-If lightning strikes nearby, avoid being near a large tree and make sure you are isolated from the ground by sitting on a sleeping pad or personal flotation device.
+If lightning strikes nearby, avoid being near a large tree and make sure you are isolated from the ground.

 The reservoir can become covered with obstructive fog on a cold or rainy day.
 For safety reasons, avoid navigating on the water.
 If you must move, paddlers should wear headlamps and be visible to other watercrafts.
 In addition, orientation tools can be used and it is recommended to stay along the shore.
 In the way, it is possible to stop and wait for the weather to improve if visibility becomes difficult.
 Note that the spring and fall seasons are auspicious to the appearance of fog.